 Tampa Nursing Home Abuse Attorneys

 Have you or someone you love suffered abuse or neglect in a nursing home or assisted living facility in Tampa?
-If you suspect neglect or abuse, please fill out our free case evaluation form to see if our nursing home abuse attorneys can assist you in pursuing legal action against a negligent facility.
-Our goal as your attorneys is to not only to help victims of nursing home abuse to recover compensation when they have been wrongfully injured but is also to deter these healthcare facilities from engaging in negligent conduct in the future.
+If you suspect neglect or abuse, please fill out our free case evaluation form to see if a Tampa nursing home abuse lawyer at the Fernandez Firm can assist you in pursuing legal action against a negligent facility.
+Our goal as your attorneys is to not only help victims of nursing home abuse recover compensation when they have been wrongfully injured but also to deter these healthcare facilities from engaging in negligent conduct in the future.

 Nearly 72 thousand residents live in nursing homes or long-term care facilities in the State of Florida.
 Sadly, abuse and neglect in many of these facilities is on the rise.
 Some of the most common signs of abuse and neglect are: